HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-NOTE
-    ```
-    Package suggested but not available for checking: ‘destiny’
-    ```

 *   checking dependencies in R code ...
-NOTE
+WARNING
     ```
     Namespaces in Imports field not imported from:
       ‘Rcpp’ ‘biocViews’
       All declared Imports should be used.
+    Missing or unexported object: ‘scater::newSCESet’
+    ```

+*   checking package dependencies ...
+NOTE
+    ```
+    Package suggested but not available for checking: ‘destiny’
     ```

 *   checking R code for possible problems ...
 NOTE